 Decarbonising our electricity purchases

 Wherever possible, we opt for green electricity supply.
 However, at many of the offices that we rent, this is not always feasible, either because we share a building or because the offer does not exist in a given city/country.
 The result is that half the carbon emissions for our operations stem from the purchase of our electricity.

-The way to decarbonise our electricity is to purchase Energy Attribute Certificates (EACs), which document that the energy we consume comes from renewable sources.
+The way to decarbonise our electricity is to purchase Energy Attribute Certificates (EACs), which document that the energy we consume a given year comes from renewable sources that same year.
 These are known as Guarantees of Origin in Europe, RECs in North America and I-RECs in a growing number of countries in Asia, Africa, the Middle East and Latin America.

 Refrigerant gases have a strong greenhouse effect.
-When we included this source of emissions in our carbon footprint, we discovered significant leaks in the commercial refrigeration circuit used for our restaurants in Geneva.
+When we include this source of emissions in our carbon footprint, we discovered significant leaks in the commercial refrigeration circuit used for our restaurants in Geneva.

-Research into plugging these leaks has already begun, and there are ongoing efforts to prevent recurrence as part of a continual improvement plan.
+Plugging these leaks has led to significant reduction , and there are ongoing efforts to prevent recurrence as part of a continual improvement plan.
 The switch to less potent gases wherever possible is also contributing to reducing the footprint.

 We are committed to removing 100% of our direct residual emissions from the atmosphere and adopting a multi-offset approach to cope with the scope of our indirect emissions.
 The rationale for the multi-offset approach is that there is no single solution to fight climate change — only a mix of solutions will do.

 Our multi-offset approach ties in with this recommendation, with our financing of the following types of project:

 - Advanced projects – which entail emission sequestration thanks to natural processes.
 The aim of such projects is to enhance and broaden natural carbon sinks, mainly through afforestation and stewardship of ocean ecosystems.